 - Detailed: Detailed reminiscing goes beyond talking about the fact that an event happened – it means talking about the process.
 “Remember when we went to the beach?” is a start, but “Remember how hot the sand at the beach was when you first took off your shoes?” starts at the beginning, “Remember how yummy our picnic lunch was – until the sand blew into it?” ties in specific events, and by the time you and Baby get to “Remember how cold the water was when the wave flew up and splashed you?” the memory is set in the context of the rest of the day.

 - Emotional: One of the biggest benefits of reminiscing is the way it starts to teach children to think about their futures in the context of their pasts.
 Children whose memories help them make connections to their pasts can get angry but then start to remember how lashing out in anger wasn’t helpful in the past.
 Children who are scared of something that’s happened before will eventually remember how they came out unharmed last time.
 Talking about the past in terms of emotional response helps to put memories in the right emotional context.
-“You looked a little scared of the waves, but you were still curious enough that you didn’t leave,” puts the memory of seeing the ocean into an emotional context, and puts words to feelings she might not have known how to describe before.
+“You looked a little scared of the waves, but you were still curious enough that you didn’t leave,” puts the memory of seeing the ocean into an emotional context, and puts words to feelings they might not have known how to describe before.

 - Federica Artioli, Elaine Reese, Harlene Hayne.
 “Benchmarking the past: Children’s early memories and maternal reminiscing as a function of family structure.”
 Journal of Applied Research in Memory and Cognition.
 4(2): 136-143.
 Web.
 June 2015.